NoLiD/Disquo/README.md

 ### index.html

-- bootstrapify
-    - use bootstrap modal for endpoint selector
-        - bring back the tooltips
-            - see if bootstrap popovers can have structured content
-                - if not, ask stackoverflow how to get bla
-    - fix hover response for glyphicons
+- format list entries with grayed-out-until-hover comment text

 - predicate view pane
+    - review the proposal from the meeting
+    - warp a demo to the style and data of the proposal
     - mock hardcoded visual graph svg using d3

 - other graph view pane
-    - figure out what parts need to be different from
+    - figure out what parts need to be different from above

 ### stylesheet.css

-- fix overflow in panel bug